Blog /

 Why Incident Response Matters for Developers 🛠️💻

-Incident response is all about having a game plan when things go wrong—whether it's a cyberattack, a service outage, or any unexpected system failure.
+Incident response processes are all about having a game plan when things go wrong—whether it’s a cyberattack, a service outage, or any unexpected system failure.
 It’s a structured process that helps teams quickly identify, contain, and fix the issue before it spirals out of control.
 The ultimate goal?
 Get things back to normal fast and gather insights to prevent the same problem from happening again.

 Incident Response Vs. Incident Management ⚔️